Manage Scripts

 Override a Locked Script

-Required permissions: ACD > Studio > Scripts Lock Override
+Required permissions: ACD > Studio > Scripts > Lock Override

 When you open a script that's locked for editing, the icon next to the script name above the canvas workspace is a closed lock A closed padlock style lock..
 You can hover the cursor over the icon to see who locked the script.
 If it's you, you have the option to unlock the script and put it into read-only mode.
 If it was locked by another user, it shows the name of the user.

-If your CXone role includes the Lock Override permission, the drop-down also includes the option to override the lock.
+If your CXone Mpower role includes the Lock Override permission, the drop-down also includes the option to override the lock.
 When you override a script lock, Studio loads the latest saved version of the script.
 If the other user has unsaved changes they cannot be saved after the lock is overridden.
 If the other user attempts to save the script after the lock is overridden, they see an error message letting them know about the override.
 When a script's lock has been overridden, it can be duplicated and saved with another name.

 You can review changes to a script by viewing a previous version of it.
 This is helpful if another user has edited a script and you want to know what they changed.